Yandex Cloud

 > 600 6G: 6 GB 10G: 10 GB

-Cluster state and statusCluster state and status
+Cluster health and statusCluster health and status

 The State of a cluster shows the health of its hosts, while the Status shows whether the cluster is started, stopped, or is at an intermediate stage.